paolocosta/WiseInterceptors/README.md

  3. A method validation interceptor.

+ 4. A logger interceptor

 The goal is to have a complete suite of easily configurable interceptors as a starter kit for enterprise projects.

 How to use the cache interceptor
 ================================

-The cache interceptor applies the cache algorithm proposed here: https://happinessdd.wordpress.com/2014/11/06/a-new-solution-for-the-cache-stampede-problem/.
+The cache interceptor applies the caching algorithm proposed here: https://happinessdd.wordpress.com/2014/11/06/a-new-solution-for-the-cache-stampede-problem/.

-It's also possible to save cached data in a persistent storage in order to be fault tolerant to database failures.
+It's also possible to save cached data in a persistent storage in order to be tolerant to database failures.

 To apply a cache interceptor to a method please give a look at the CacheDemo project.